lyndon025/playtested/src/content/article/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-07-27-greater-than-the-sum-of-its-parts-review-ashfall
+title: Greater than the sum of its parts | Review - Ashfall
+game: Ashfall
 description: Ashfall is an MMORPG set in a post-apocalyptic world where AI has risen and initiated a nuclear war against humanity, leaving behind only ruins.
 As a survivor in the far future, you must venture outside the Vault to embark on a quest to find the Core of Creation—the crucial element that holds the key to saving the world.
 featured: false
-pubDate: 2023-07-27
-tags:
-- action
-- adventure
-- ashfall
-- massively multiplayer
-- mobile
-- pc
-- rpg
-- taptap
-thumb: /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-0.avif
-title: Greater than the sum of its parts | Review - Ashfall
-game: Ashfall
 gallery:
   - /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-0.avif
   - /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-1.avif
   - /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-2.avif
   - /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-3.avif
   - /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-4.avif
   - /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-5.avif
   - /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-6.avif
   - /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-7.avif
   - /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-8.avif
   - /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-9.avif
+pubDate: 2023-07-27
+tags:
+  - action
+  - adventure
+  - ashfall
+  - massively-multiplayer
+  - mobile
+  - pc
+  - rpg
+  - taptap
+thumb: /images/reviews/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall-0.avif
 ---

 Ashfall
 8.8
 MMORPG